 All the Details:

-We sponsor VE testing sessions twelve times a year.
-The sessions are held on the second Saturday of every month at 10:15 AM.
+The PPRAA sponsors VE testing sessions twelve times a year.
+The sessions are held on the second Saturday of each month at 10:15 AM.
 The exception is the Megafest month where testing will be at Megafest and will be at 10:00 AM.
 With the Laurel ARC VEC, there is no cost to the candidates for the session.
 Contact the PPRAA VE Contact, for more details.
 Pre-registration is not required, but a quick note to let us know you’ll likely attend is appreciated.

 To ensure your success in taking any/all of the exams, please use one of the links on the left under “Ham Training” and take online sample tests until you are consistently achieving 80% or higher passing grades.